debops/examples/vagrant-ansible-multi/README.rst

 =====================================================

 This project is an example for using Debops with a multi-machine Vagrantfile.
-It uses the Vagrant Ansible-provider only to generate the inventory-file.
+It uses the Vagrant Ansible provider only to generate the inventory-file.
 Provision is then actually done using `debops` as usual.